citusdata/citus_docs/ref_arch/multi_tenant.rst

 .. image:: ../images/diagram-pushdown-join.png

-The key idea is to think of your schema hierarchically -- e.g. impressions are for ads, ads are in campaigns, campaigns belong to companies -- and pick the item at the top of the hierarchy as the sharding key.
+The key idea is to think of your schema hierarchically -- e.g. impressions are for ads, ads are in campaigns, campaigns belong to companies -- and pick the item at the top of the hierarchy as the distribution key.
 In B2B scenarios, this would typically be your customer or business.
 This provides two benefits:

 * All tables will be related to the concept of tenant.
 This ensures all tables are co-located.
 * Since the application is multi-tenant, all queries will be scoped to a tenant.
 This means they will be routed to a single node, as data for a tenant will be on a single node.